Divorce and separation can be emotionally challenging, especially when disputes arise over beloved family pets.

 For example, you may be able to achieve some "shared care" arrangement.

-We are conscious of the importance of our clients' bond with their animals, and we are sympathetic when supporting our clients in resolving this sensitive issue.
+We are conscious of the importance of our clients' bonds with their animals and are sympathetic when supporting them in resolving this sensitive issue.

 Pets And Divorce: Summary